Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix II : Modification of the Ginzburg-Landau theory including the Berry connection from many-body wave functions and its consequences

-If $\xi > \xi_{\rm GL}$, the above sum becomes negative, indicating that the vortex formation may be possible if the energy gain from it is more than the energy deficit due to the core formation.
-In other words, if the energy deficit by the creation of vortex cores is compensated by the energy gain obtained by the generation of the non-trivial Berry connection, the loop currents generation by the Berry connection will be realized.
+If $\xi > \xi_{\rm GL}$, it is negative, indicating that the vortex formation may be possible if the energy gain from it is more than the energy deficit from the core formation.
+In other words, if the energy deficit by the creation of vortex cores is compensated by the energy gain by the generation of the non-trivial Berry connection, the loop currents generation by the Berry connection will be realized.

-In the new theory, the energy gain by the electron-pair formation requires the presence of the number changing operators that arise from the non-trivial Berry connection ${\bf A}^{\rm fic}$.
-Thus, $\xi_{\rm BCS}$ given in Eq.~(\ref{xi-BCS}) can be regarded as the estimate for the minimum size of the vortex core for the loop current generated by ${\bf A}^{\rm fic}$ that exit even for the ${\bf B}^{\rm em}=0$ case, which corresponds to $\xi_{\rm GL}$.